cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 IBC solves a widespread problem: cross-chain communication.
 This problem exists on public blockchains when exchanges wish to perform swaps.
 The problem arises early on in the case of application-specific blockchains where every asset is likely to emerge from its own purpose-built chain.
 Cross-chain communication is also a challenge in the world of private blockchains in cases where communication with a public chain or other private chains is desirable.
 There are already [IBC implementations for private blockchains such as Hyperledger Fabric and Corda](https://www.hyperledger.org/blog/2021/06/09/meet-yui-one-the-new-hyperledger-labs-projects-taking-on-cross-chain-and-off-chain-operations).

-Cross-chain communication in Cosmos enables parallelism and scaleability with transaction finality.
-This transaction finality solves well-known problems that plague other platforms: transaction costs, network capacity, and transaction confirmation finality.
+Cross-chain communication between application specific blockchains in Cosmos creates the potential for high horizontal scaleability with transaction finality.
+These design features combined provide convincing solutions to well-known problems that plague other platforms such as: transaction costs, network capacity, and transaction confirmation finality.

 ## Internet of blockchains

 IBC is essential for application-specific blockchains like the ones in the Cosmos network.
 It offers a standard communication channel for applications on two different chains that need to communicate with each other.

-Most Cosmos applications execute on their own purpose-built blockchain running their own validator set.
+Most Cosmos applications execute on their own purpose-built blockchain running their own validator set (at least before the introduction of [Interchain Security](https://blog.cosmos.network/interchain-security-is-coming-to-the-cosmos-hub-f144c45fb035)).
 These are the application-specific blockchains built with the Cosmos SDK.
 Applications on one chain may need to communicate with applications on another blockchain.
 For example, an application could accept tokens from another blockchain as a form of payment.
 Interoperability at this level calls for a method of exchanging data about the state or the transactions on another blockchain.
 While such bridges between blockchains can be built and do exist, they are generally constructed ad-hoc.
-IBC provides all Cosmos SDK applications with a common protocol and framework for implementing standardized inter-blockchain communication.
+IBC provides chains with a common protocol and framework for implementing standardized inter-blockchain communication.
+For chains built with the Cosmos SDK, this comes out of the box, but the IBC protocol is not limited to chains built with the Cosmos stack.

-IBC is an end-to-end, connection-oriented, stateful protocol for reliable, ordered, and authenticated communication between heterogeneous blockchains arranged in an unknown and dynamic topology.
-It is possible by specifying a set of data structures, abstractions, and semantics that can be implemented by any distributed ledger provided they satisfy a small set of requirements.

 <HighlightBox type="info">